bits-his/nibbes-frontend/README.md

  Summary

-  I have successfully extended the Nibbles Kitchen Order Management System with a comprehensive analytics & reporting module as requested.
+  I have successfully extended the Nibbles Order Management System with a comprehensive analytics & reporting module as requested.
 Here's what was implemented:

   Backend Features